vedic-partap/stay-posted/README.md

 ## Setup

-You need the following folder structure in order to have a functioning script
+You need the following folder structure in order to have a functioning script.
+To achieve this structure just activate the setup.py script, add images to new and you will automatically send postcards to yourself.
+To adjust this just change the config/setup.json
 <pre>
 stay-posted/
 ├── config